Bryan Elliott

 Bryan Elliott (12 April 1930 – 27 November 2015) was a motorcycle speedway rider from England.
 He earned 6 international caps for the England national speedway team.

 Speedway career

-Bryan Elliott reached the final of the Speedway World Championship in the 1960 Individual Speedway World Championship.
+Elliott reached the final of the Speedway World Championship in the 1960 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1954 to 1965, riding for various clubs; between June 1957 and September 1961 he rode in 148 consecutive matches.
+Elliott rode in the top tier of British Speedway from 1954 to 1965, riding for various clubs; between June 1957 and September 1961, he rode in 148 consecutive matches.

-After riding for Coventry Bees for three seasons from 1962 to 1964, he joined Halifax Dukes for the 1965 season.
+After riding for Coventry Bees for three seasons from 1962 to 1964, Elliott joined Halifax Dukes for the 1965 season.

-He later emigrated to Australia, where he died on 27 November 2015.
+Elliott later emigrated to Australia, where he died on 27 November 2015.